RogueMacro/imgui-beef/README.md

 Generation happens at 06:00 UTC every day

 The generator uses the docking_inter branch of https://github.com/cimgui/cimgui.
-I have not made any other branches, so docking and viewports can be enabled on demand.
-It is however, not by default.

 ## Usage